 Torsional vibration data is analysed to correlate with other parameters of sound and vibration and can be related to the components and their frequencies.
 Order and resonance based analysis are effective tool to identify torsional vibration levels in a rotating machinery.

 - Torsional orders relates to a component with respect to the cyclic excitation of the rotating source.
 These orders are assessed at various critical moments to identify their behaviour and are correlated with the critical events and components.
 Colour map of torsional vibration data for a combustion engine provides relation between – speed, orders and amplitude, which helps in identifying frequency and order of interest.

 -Resonance based analysis is useful to find the role of component natural frequency in amplifying the torsional vibrations.
 This analysis combined with modal analysis is effectively used to understand the natural frequencies of a structure, which are getting amplified based on torsional excitation from the source.

 Failures caused by Torsional Vibration

 Recognizing torsional vibration before excessive damage is difficult.
 Torsional oscillations occur as a twisting in the shaft, and can be measured only by the relative motion of rigid masses attached to the shaft.
 Some of the early warning indicators are excessive gear noise, gear hammer, gear wear, gear tooth failure, coupling failures, slippage of coupling hub, or high gearbox structural vibrations.
 It also causes loosening of coupling bolts or fretting corrosion under coupling hubs.
 Gear wear on unloaded side of the gear teeth should be monitored since excessive torsional vibration cause impacting of the gear teeth.
-If TV is suspected, shaft needs to be checked for fatigue cracks at any changes of geometry where high stress concentration occurs.
+If Torsional Vibration is suspected, shaft needs to be checked for fatigue cracks at any changes of geometry where high stress concentration occurs.